 SASP is funded entirely by contributions.
 Please consider making a donation today!

 This committee sets agendas for general meetings, develops plans and provides overall direction and financial oversight for the organization.

 Senior Pride Coordinating Committee members are as follows:

 - James Richardson, Secretary

-They serve on the Coordinating Committee with Robert Bell, Joyce Bolinger, Rick Jorgensen, Curt Stubbs and Annette Vaughan.
+They serve on the Coordinating Committee with Robert Bell, Joyce Bolinger, Rick Jorgensen, Curt Stubbs, Annette Vaughan and Dan Russo.
 This group meets monthly to set the agenda for the general meeting, discuss policy and plan events.